CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 ---

+## Things to Consider

 ### Purchasing Licenses for O365

-The scan will also help determine the exact license purchase for O365.
-It's recommend to purchase licensing and provision OneDrive and SharePoint before migrating.
+Under Step 5 in CloudM Migrate an option to scan the source can leveraged to help determine the exact numbers of license needed for O365.
+It's recommend to purchase licensing and provision OneDrive, SharePoint and Archive Mailboxes before migrating.

 ### Setting the Domain on the O365 Tenant